Cambridge University Railway Club

 The Cambridge University Railway Club (abbreviated as CURC) is one of the clubs and societies in the University of Cambridge.
-It was formed in 1911 and is the third oldest railway club in the world, after The Railway Club (1899 - now defunct) and the Stephenson Locomotive Society (1909).
+It was formed in 1911.
+It is the first student railway enthusiast club and the third oldest railway club in the world, after The Railway Club (1899 - now defunct) and the Stephenson Locomotive Society (1909).
 The club is engaged closely with the railway industry.